A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: The evaporation paradox

 Indeed, one may suspect that semiclassical evaporation dynamics fail to be metastable as a physical description of astrophysical black holes in semiclassical gravity, in the course of quantum gravity research.
 Intuitively: we were led to identify evaporation as a dynamical process in semiclassical gravity because of radiation modes associated quasi-locally with the event horizon of the black hole, whereas in the black hole's final moments, when the mass parameter runs down to $0$, the event horizon abruptly vanishes.
 Or, put more formally: one reason to doubt the metastability of semiclassical black hole evaporation over the lifetime of an astrophysical black hole is due to the appearance of singular limits as the mass parameter runs down to $0$ in a finite time, in a variety of equations that are relevant in motivating the evaporation dynamics in the first place.

-On the other hand, I take it that this is just another way of framing that there is indeed a paradox here, upon one's embrace of (1-3) in the context of semiclassical modeling.
-Skepticism specifically focused on (3) is then an expression of the kind of speculation sketched above: that we may eventually find cause in the future quantum gravity theory to reject specifically (3) in the semiclassical limit, thereby resolving the paradox.
+On the other hand, I take it that this is just another way of framing that there is indeed a paradox here, upon one's embrace of LM, GH, and EG in the context of semiclassical modeling.
+Skepticism specifically focused on EG is then an expression of the kind of speculation sketched above: that we may eventually find cause in the future quantum gravity theory to reject specifically EG in the semiclassical limit, thereby solving the paradox.
 For instance, \citet{belot1999hawking} note the possibility of a ``thunderbolt evaporation'' as one avenue of escaping the paradox.
-In this case, one readily accepts (1) and (2), and then hopes that, in virtue of some further reason to come (i.e. as a lesson from future physics), the process of complete semiclassical black hole evaporation --- even as just described --- simply does not entail a naked singularity (i.e. as is otherwise claimed in (3)).
+In this case, one readily accepts LM and GH, and then hopes that, in virtue of some further reason to come (i.e. as a lesson from future physics), the process of complete semiclassical black hole evaporation --- even as just described --- simply does not entail the peculiar global spacetime structure otherwise claimed in EG, instead singling out some other global geometry that is not so causally pathological in the face of GH.
 Alternatively, one might hope that, in virtue of some further reason to come, the process of semiclassical black hole evaporation is simply incomplete, entailing a black hole remnant of some non-trivial mass \citep{bokulich2001black}.
-Or perhaps there may turn out to be a quantum gravity `bounce', whereby shrinking black holes eventually transition into white holes --- at a minor cost of apparently violating familiar energy conditions in the semiclassical description of that new physics \citep{malafarina2017classical}.
+Or perhaps there may turn out to be a quantum gravity `bounce', whereby shrinking black holes eventually transition into white holes --- at a minor cost of apparently violating familiar energy conditions in the semiclassical description of that new physics \citep{malafarina2017classical}.\footnote{These hopes are intended to be illustrative of the general point.
+Recalling remarks in the Introduction, I am here ignoring further worries stemming from consideration of the Page-time paradox (which could strike against hope in some of these instances).}

 All of this is to say: set aside reservations that black hole evaporation may simply be a dynamical process beyond the scope of semiclassical gravity.
-Except as a matter of speculation about the future theory of quantum gravity, such a view is not dispositive of rejecting (3) in particular as a solution to the paradox today.
+Except as a matter of speculation about the future theory of quantum gravity, such a view is not dispositive of rejecting EG in particular as a solution to the paradox today.